 Noticing student thinking is an essential skill for science teachers to facilitate student-directed investigations and meaning-making discussions.
 Drawing from research on developing teacher candidates' abilities to notice students' thinking, this case study sought to explore the development of four secondary science teacher candidates' noticing skills as they progress through two consecutive methods courses where video cases were used to develop their noticing skills and their knowledge of effective pedagogical practices.
 Data consisted of candidates' written responses to noticing activities, video and audiotape recordings of class discussions about each video case, and field notes of class observations and periodic meetings with the instructor.
 Qualitative methods were applied to identify changes in candidates' noticing skills and to identify instructional components that supported or hindered their skill development.
-Findings revealed a gradual increase in candidates' observations and written responses, whereas selection of science video clips outside candidates' areas of expertise proved to hinder their abilities to attend to and interpret students' ideas in those areas.
+Findings revealed a gradual increase in candidates' noticing skills across the two method courses and an increase in the sophistication and framing of the events to which they attended.
+The video analysis template provided a scaffold to guide candidates' observations and written responses, whereas selection of science video clips outside candidates' areas of expertise proved to hinder their abilities to attend to and interpret students' ideas in those areas.